-Soderbergh’s third outing, King of the Hill (1993), an adaptation of A.E.
-Hotchner’s Depression memoir of his childhood in St. Louis, was a return to form, though few people saw the film in theaters.
+Soderbergh’s third outing, “King of the Hill,” an adaptation of A.E.
+Hotchner’s Depression memoir of his childhood in St. Louis, was a return to form after the disappointment of “Kafka, though few people saw the film in theaters.

-As a survival study of a kid who relies on his intuition and smarts, Aaron recalls the young protagonists of Mark Twain and Charles Dickens.
-The movie was intended as a tribute to the resilient, indomitable spirit of many Jews who have fallen on hard times.
-An assured, well-acted film, King of the Hill displayed Soderbergh's penchant for realistic portraiture of intimate dramas, but it is less effective in creating an authentically Jewish milieu.
+As a survival study of a kid who relies on his intuition and street smarts, Aaron recalls the young protagonists of Mark Twain and Charles Dickens.